 The school year is coming to an end and we want to celebrate it with some epic end of year STEM activities that kids will remember for years to come.
 So what makes our list of the most epic STEM activities to celebrate the end of the school year?
-Read on to find out!
+Read on to explore all of our best ideas for the last day of school activities.

 End of School Year Activities

 It’s the end of the year.
 Everyone can literally smell summer, feel the heat of our warming days, and taste all those waiting Popsicles, but school isn’t out quite yet.
-We need to keep those minds engaged and focused for just a little bit longer.
+We need to keep those minds engaged and focused for just a little bit longer before we release them for summer vacation.
 But what can we do when energy levels are high and focus levels low?
 I have the perfect solution, some epic STEM challenges!

 Kids can take all those lessons and skills they have been studying all year long, and apply them in a practical and insanely fun way.